Keya0311/portfolio-website/README.md

 # portfolio-website
-created porfolio website using HTML ,CSS, and javascript.
+created portfolio website using HTML ,CSS, and Javascript.